codeigniter4/CodeIgniter4/user_guide_src/source/incoming/routing.rst

 	$routes->add('product/(:any)', 'Catalog::productLookup');

-A URL with “product” as the first segment and anything in the second will be remapped to the “\Catalog” class and the “productLookup” method::
+A URL with “product” as the first segment, and anything in the second will be remapped to the “\Catalog” class and the “productLookup” method::

 	$routes->add('product/(:num)', 'Catalog::productLookupByID/$1';

-A URL with “product” as the first segment and a number in the second will be remapped to the “\Catalog” class and the “productLookupByID” method passing in the match as a variable to the method.
+A URL with “product” as the first segment, and a number in the second will be remapped to the “\Catalog” class and the “productLookupByID” method passing in the match as a variable to the method.

 .. important:: While the ``add()`` method is convenient, it is recommended to always use the HTTP-verb-based